SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to the Table of Contents](#table-of-contents)

-I talk more about initial sessions later in [Session Concepts](#session-concepts), but here are some extra tips that are more applicable during recruitment debates than the debates once they've joined.
+I talk more about initial sessions later in [Session Concepts](#session-concepts), but here are some extra tips that are more applicable during recruitment debates than the debates after they've joined.

 ---